 After creating a user, you can modify, delete, or duplicate the user account, or assign the user to a group or role from the users tab.

-If deleted user owns a custom dashboard, then the dashboard and its associated shares and reports cease to function properly, and the following dialogue box appears to confirm deletion:
+If the deleted user owns a custom dashboard, then the dashboard and its associated shares and reports cease to function properly, and the following dialogue box appears to confirm deletion:

 See Dashboard Recovery for more details.